Tips on how to get through your Covid 19 and eye health experience

 Remember to dispose your contact lenses at the correct replacement frequency.
 The replacement period is from the date you opened the new pack of lenses, regardless of how many days over the month or two weeks that you wore the contact lenses.

-If your eyes get irritated or red, then remove your contact lenses immediately and contact your optometrist.
+If your eyes get irritated or red, then remove your contact lenses immediately and contact your optometrist for the best advice on Covid 19 and Eye health.

 You should NOT wear contact lenses if you have the cold or flu.
 It is recommended that contact lens wear be discontinued during a cold or flu.
 If you wear monthly or biweekly disposable contact lenses, it is ideal to dispose of the contact lenses you are currently wearing and start a fresh pair of contact lenses when your cold or flu resolves.

 Spectacles and sunglasses are on your face, it is important to clean them regularly.
-With COVID-19, cleaning them daily can be beneficial.
-A simple way to clean your glasses is with warm water and a mild dish soap, making sure to clean all areas of the frame, nose pads and the lenses.
+With COVID-19 and Eye Health, cleaning your glasses daily can be beneficial.
+A simple way to clean your glasses is with warm water and mild dish soap, making sure to clean all areas of the frame, nose pads and the lenses.
 Then dry your frames with a clean, and soft (non-abrasive) towel.
 After that, you can further clean your lenses with a lens cleaner spray and lens cloth.

 Several reports suggest COVID-19 can cause conjunctivitis (pink eye).
 However, there have been very few documented cases.
 Several reports suggest COVID-19 can be transmitted by aerosol contact with the conjunctiva (the tissue lining the inside of the eyelid and the white part of the eye).
 This is another reason why it is important to frequently wash your hands with soap and water and avoid touching your eyes, nose and mouth.